 Red Blood Cells

-Also called erythrocytes, red blood cells are the most common formed element in blood, giving blood its distinct coloration.
-Red blood cells are the primary means of transporting oxygen into the body's tissues and are comprised primarily of hemoglobin, which bonds oxygen easily.
+Also called erythrocytes, red blood cells are the most common formed elements in blood, giving blood its distinct coloration.
+Red blood cells are the primary means of transporting oxygen into the body's tissues and are comprised primarily of hemoglobin, which bonds readily with oxygen.
 It is estimated that 25 percent of all cells in the human body are red blood cells.

 White Blood Cells